Ph.D. in Communication Sciences and Disorders

 • Upon receipt of the written feedback/critique, students will revise their paper as appropriate and resubmit within two weeks to the Academic Advisory Committee.

-• The second component of the Candidacy Examination is the oral examination which should be scheduled at least one week after the resubmission of the candidacy paper.
+• The second component of the qualifying exam is the oral examination which should be scheduled at least one week after the resubmission of the qualifying paper.

 • It is the student's responsibility to schedule this oral examination prior to the end of his/her third semester of study, at a time that is convenient with all members of the Academic Advisory Committee.

-• The oral section of the Candidacy Examination will be presented to the Academic Advisory Committee
+• The oral section of the qualifying exam will be presented to the Academic Advisory Committee

 The oral examination consists of two parts: (1) a 15-20 minute oral presentation by the student that summarizes the key issues presented in the written paper; and (2) a 90-minute question and answer period.
 The student's oral presentation and oral responses to questions must demonstrate: (1) significant knowledge of the literature related to the topic; (2) understanding of current research and practice in the topic area; (3) understanding and application of basic principles of research methods; and, (4) logical organization of oral responses and clear articulation of important points.
 Students are encouraged to develop their ability to respond to oral questions in a clear, well organized manner during their academic courses, independent reading courses, research colloquia, meetings, informal discussion groups with their peers, and so forth.
 This exam is attended only by the student and the members of his/her Academic Advisory Committee.